 The Great Moravian period represents, in terms of swords, an epoch when high-quality swords of type X and Y appear in Czech and Moravian territories.
 Their increase is undoubtedly associated with the equestrian elite, which preferred these swords because of better functionality in cavalry combat.
 More information on this phenomenon is provided by Jiří Košta (eg Košta – Hošek 2014; interview with Jiří Košta).

 Contrary to this progressive group of swords, there is certainly a group that maintains a traditional design with a shorter blade, a short guard and a multi-piece pommel.
-In this article we will focus on two swords that fit exactly into this group, and exhibit a rather atypical element – the organic components of the hilt.
+In this article we will focus on three prestigious swords that fit exactly into this group, and exhibit a rather atypical element – the organic components of the hilt.

 Analogies that combine relevant shape and materials are missing in the period Europe.
 Massive oval guards with inlays similar to the Staré Město example could be found at German swords from 8th and 9th century (Geibig 1991; Westphal 2002).
 Swords with antler or bone components represent a kind of analogy; they were known in a big portion of Europe (Scandinavia, England, Poland, Czech Republic and Hungary) in the 9th – 10th century and they usually copy standard types of swords (Vlasatý 2017).
 The combination of metal and wood used for hilt components can be found at Migration Period swords until the 7th century (eg Davidson 1962: Fig. 49-53), however the time gap prevents any closer connection of the two groups.
 The application of the hole at the end of tang can be spotted at Alanian two-edged sabre from grave 52 of Dmitrievskoe hillfort, 9th-10th century (Pletneva 1989: 73).